Back

 Find out how to become a foster carer, the assessments we carry out and who decides.

-First assessment
+Initial assessment

-If you do have a spare room we'll arrange your first appointment with an experienced social worker.
+If you have a spare room we'll arrange your first appointment with an experienced social worker.
 They will visit you at your home.

 They'll talk to you about your background, skills and abilities and you'll have the opportunity to ask any questions.